remarkjs/remark-message-control/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-An extra `Options` type is exported which models the interface of the accepted options.
+It exports the additional type [`Options`][api-options].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `remark-message-control@^7`, compatible with Node.js 12.

 This plugin works with `unified` version 6+ and `remark` version 7+.

 ## Security

-Use of `remark-message-control` does not involve **[rehype][]** (**[hast][]**) or user content so there are no openings for [cross-site scripting (XSS)][xss] attacks.
+Use of `remark-message-control` does not involve **[rehype][]** (**[hast][]**) or user content so there are no openings for [cross-site scripting (XSS)][wiki-xss] attacks.
 Messages may be hidden from user content though, causing builds to fail or pass, or changing a report.